 One of the foundations of the MSEN program is that students form a partnership with each other and with the MSEN faculty that benefits all parties.
-As part of this collaboration building process, the program has established a monthly (usually 7-8 meetings per academic year) seminar that allows students to present both the status of the research and demonstrate how the project planning built into the MSEN curriculum has helped to minimize downtime and maximize research productivity.
+As part of this collaboration building process, the program has established a monthly (usually 8 meetings per academic year) seminar that allows students to present both the status of the research and demonstrate how the project planning built into the MSEN curriculum has helped to minimize downtime and maximize research productivity.
 The participation of all MSEN students in this seminar has the following benefits:

-- Students are exposed to the research activities occurring around them. - Student presenters are given an opportunity to utilize public speaking and presentation skills that will be vital in the workplace.
+- Students are exposed to the research activities occurring around them. - Student presenters are given an opportunity to utilize public speaking and presentation skills that will be vital in the workplace. - MS students that complete the 5811/5911/6811/6911 seminar sequence will take MSEN 5611 during their fourth or fifth semester. - PhD students that complete the 5811/5911/6811/6911 seminar sequence will take MSEN 6611 during their fourth or fifth semester.